Manuel Andújar (motorcyclist)

-Manuel Andújar (born 4 June 1996) is an Argentine four-wheeled motorcycle racer.
+Manuel Andújar (born 4 June 1996) is an Argentine rally raid racer who has competed in quads and SSVs.
 He won the 2021 Dakar Rally in the quad category, winning 2 stages in the process.
 He also won the 2021 FIM Cross-Country Rallies World Championship in the quad category, the last rider to do so.
+Still in the same category, Andújar won the Dakar Rally again in 2024 Dakar Rally, having won three stages and took the lead from stage 4 onwards.